Best Bookmax Alternatives in 2026

 Can I import my bookmarks from Bookmax?

-Absolutely.
-Linkflare supports importing bookmarks from all major browsers and bookmark managers.
-You can import via HTML bookmark files, CSV, or directly from your browser.
+Yes.
+Linkflare supports importing bookmarks from all major browsers and managers via HTML or CSV, so moving from Bookmax is straightforward.

 What platforms does Linkflare support?

-Linkflare is available as a web app, PWA for desktop, browser extensions for Chrome, Edge, Firefox, and Safari, and mobile apps for iOS and Android.
+Linkflare is available as a web app, desktop PWA, browser extensions for Chrome, Edge, Firefox and Safari, and mobile apps for iOS and Android.
 Your bookmarks sync everywhere.

 What makes Linkflare different from Bookmax?